 How can this be achieved?

-Digital transformation in insurance is not a new process.
+Digital transformation and customer onboarding in insurance are not new processes.
 But the speed at which insurers need to innovate has picked up the pace.
-The focus on digital customer journeys requires not only the desire to create an excellent customer experience but also the budget, opportunities, resources, and impetus to make a change.
+The focus on digital customer journeys requires the desire to create an excellent customer experience and the budget, opportunities, resources, and impetus to make a change.

 The importance of leadership cannot be overstated.
 This has been reflected in recent years with VP Customer Experience's emergence as a critical function in insurance organizations.
 While customer experience used to be a function shared between marketing, customer service, and support roles, today's focus on digital journeys requires a dedicated executive who leads the way in transforming their organizations.

 But to succeed, leaders need tools to drive their vision.
-96% of insurance executives report attribute the accelerated pace of innovation in their organizations over the past three years to emerging technologies.
+According to Mckinsey, 96% of insurance executives report attributing the accelerated pace of innovation in their organizations over the past three years to emerging technologies.